eightbitbang/neko-dl/docs/USAGE.md

 ## Overview

-**neko-dl** is a terminal-based YouTube media downloader powered by `yt-dlp`, presented with a cute, cat-themed interactive TUI experience using `fzf`.
+**neko-dl** is a terminal-based media downloader powered by `yt-dlp`, presented with a cute, cat-themed interactive TUI experience using `fzf`.

 ---